messageraft/email-craft/docs/quick-start.md

 This command will install and execute `create-email-craft`, create a `email-project` directory, and add a starter template.

-While the _Existing Projects_ section below can be safely skipped, the information beneath it is useful and worth giving a read before working with JSX email, as it contains infmroation on the project and template that was just created.
+While the _Existing Projects_ section below can be safely skipped, the information beneath it is useful and worth giving a read before working with Email Craft, as it contains infmroation on the project and template that was just created.

 ## Existing Projects

-The happy path for adding JSX email to an existing project is by using the Email Craft CLI:
+The happy path for adding Email Craft to an existing project is by using the Email Craft CLI:

 <!--@include: @/include/install.md-->